izzydoesit/starWarsApi/README.md

 Ever wanted to find out more info on your favorite Star Wars character?
 Now you can with this React/Redux app (now with built-in API call and error handling!).

-You can check out the live version [here] (https://starwarsfandom.herokuapp.com).
+You can check out the live version [here](https://starwarsfandom.herokuapp.com).

 ## Objectives